 Booting from the prepared Windows 10 USB drive

-From here, you will have to select the correct boot device in the computer’s bios that you wish to install Windows 10 on to.
+From here, you will have to select the correct boot device in the computer’s bios that you wish to install Windows 10 on.

-In most cases, it’s simply a case of tapping the F12 key when your computer first power on and posts.
+In most cases, it’s simply a case of tapping the F12 or delete key when your computer first power on and posts.
 Some computers have a full-screen logo with some key commands listed somewhere.

 If that fails, try recording the post-screen with your smartphone slow-motion video.
 Then, play the recorded video back and pause it where you can see the keystroke information.